Bluehost vs A2 Hosting: Choose Your Perfect Fit

 Bluehost and A2 Hosting both offer:

-- Phone support
+• Phone support

-- Live chat support
+• Live chat support

-- Searchable knowledge bases
+• Searchable knowledge bases

-We found that A2 Hosting’s live chat responses weren’t as detailed or helpful as Bluehost’s were.
+When we tested them, we found that A2 Hosting’s live chat responses weren’t as detailed or helpful as Bluehost’s were.
 Often, the A2 support team would send us links and screenshots of more information, rather than spelling it out themselves.

-If you ever want to get a good response out of A2 Hosting, we recommend using their email support feature instead of live chat.
+If you ever want to get a good response out of A2 Hosting, we recommend using its email support feature instead of live chat.
 The answers they give via email can sometimes be more detailed, and we heard back from the team in under an hour!

 Bluehost vs A2 Hosting: Summary